gongl1/Tableau-challenge/README.md

 2018 July, 2019 July and 2020 July data were analyzed to forecast 2021 July data.

-Phenomenon 1: Grove St Path station has the highest records as both start station and end station.
-Phenomenon 2: Subscribers are declining and cusomers are increasing from 2018 to 2020.
+Phenomenon 1: Grove St Path station has the highest records as both start station and end station. <br /> Phenomenon 2: Subscribers are declining and cusomers are increasing from 2018 to 2020.
 There is a huge deline from 2019 July to 2020 July for subscribers.
 Because of covid, people are asked to work from home.
-Peak hours are 8am and 6pm when peple are commuting to and from work.
+Peak hours are 8am and 6pm when peple are commuting to and from work. <br />
 Phenomenon 3: People born around 1990 are the most users.
-Male users almost double female users.
+Male users almost double female users. <br />

 ### Before You Begin